waterloo-rocketry/minerva-old/README.md

 ### Notify

-This is the Waterloo Rocketry Slack `/notify <link-to-message> [alert-single-channel] [#channel1, #channel2, ...]` command.
+This is the Waterloo Rocketry Slack `/notify <link-to-message> [alert] [alert-single-channel] [#channel1, #channel2, ...]` command.
 Using this command allows you to copy a message from one channel to selected channels.
 Additionally, there is the option to alert single-channel guests of this message.

 ### Required parameters